kubedb/docs/docs/concepts/databases/mysql.md

 Note that, KubeDB does not allow `MYSQL_ROOT_PASSWORD`, `MYSQL_ALLOW_EMPTY_PASSWORD`, `MYSQL_RANDOM_ROOT_PASSWORD`, and `MYSQL_ONETIME_PASSWORD` environment variables to set in `spec.env`.
 If you want to set the root password, please use `spec.databaseSecret` instead described earlier.

-If you try to set any of the forbidden environment variables i.e. `MYSQL_ROOT_PASSWORD` in MySQL crd, Kubed operator will reject the request with following error,
+If you try to set any of the forbidden environment variables i.e. `MYSQL_ROOT_PASSWORD` in MySQL crd, Kubed operator will reject the request with the following error,

 ```ini
 Error from server (Forbidden): error when creating "./mysql.yaml": admission webhook "mysql.validators.kubedb.com" denied the request: environment variable MYSQL_ROOT_PASSWORD is forbidden to use in MySQL spec
 ```

-Also note that KubeDB does not allow to update the environment variables as updating them does not have any effect once the database is created.
-If you try to update environment variables, KubeDB operator will reject the request with following error,
+Also, note that KubeDB does not allow to update the environment variables as updating them does not have any effect once the database is created.
+If you try to update environment variables, KubeDB operator will reject the request with the following error,

 ```ini
 Error from server (BadRequest): error when applying patch: